Hula-Hopp, Conny

 Hula-Hopp, Conny is a 1959 West German musical comedy film directed by Heinz Paul and starring Cornelia Froboess, Rudolf Vogel and Susi Nicoletti.
 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art directors Hans Ledersteger and Herbert Ploberger.
+On a not so light note, the movie holds the distinction of highlighting a 1957 BMW 507 which had belonged to German car racer Hans Stuck, and then to Elvis Presley and whose cost in 2026 was estimated at $18m., in fact the most valuable BMW unit ever built since the brand's creation in the early 20th Century.